zenginhasanberk/zenginhasanberk/README.md

-# Hello, I'm Hasan Berk Zengin 👋
+# Hello, I'm Hasan Zengin 👋

-🖊️ I'm a senior at the University of Michigan double majoring in computer science and economics.
+🖊️ I'm a senior at the University of Michigan double majoring in computer science and honors economics.
-📖 I'm currently working on projects involving Go, TypeScript and Python, but my favorite language is C++.
+📖 I'm currently working on projects involving Go, TypeScript, and C++.
-📚 I've taken courses on Web Systems, Database Management Systems, Computer Organization, and Operating Systems.
+📚 I've taken courses on Web Systems, Database Management Systems, Operating Systems, and Distributed Systems.
 🎶 I play the drums, I like listening to music, and I've recently started collecting records.
-🪓 I like playing video games, and I am currently trying to get better at Elden Ring.
+🪓 I like playing video games, and I am currently playing Elden Ring.
 🔗 Check out my [personal website](https://www.zenginhasanberk.com) and [LinkedIn account](https://www.linkedin.com/in/zenginhasanberk).
 📧 You can reach me at [hbzengin@umich.edu](mailto:hbzengin@umich.edu).